It’s on us as leaders and human resources professionals to do everything possible to take advantage of our internal talent pools.

 1. Define and communicate your talent review process

-Unless you already have an existing talent review process you can dust off and use as a starting place, your first step will be to define and educate your leaders around your new talent review process.
+Unless you already have an existing talent review process you can dust off and use as a starting place, your first step will be to define and educate your leaders about your new talent review process.

 Considering the following which you’ll need to define:

-How you will rate your talent
+How will you rate your talent?

-How your organization defines “performance” and “potential” is the cornerstone of how you’ll rate your colleagues through your Talent Review process.
+How your organization defines “performance” and “potential” is the cornerstone of how you’ll rate your colleagues through your talent review process.

-You do not want to reinvent the wheel: your talent review process should seamlessly integrate into all your HR processes, so your best bet is to be consistent with how your organization already defines performance via performance reviews/your performance management process.
+Your best bet is to be consistent with how your organization already defines performance via performance reviews/your performance management process.

 How you define potential at your organization is going to be a personal decision based on the unique complexities and needs of your company.
-However, I’d encourage you to consider two things as part of your definition:

-(1) Promotability—does the leadership team believe an individual has the ability to be promoted into high-level roles?
+(1) Promotability.
+Does the leadership team believe an individual has the ability to be promoted into high-level roles?

-(2) Readiness—how soon will an individual be ready for their next move?
+(2) Readiness.
+How soon will an individual be ready for their next move?
 Are they ready now (literally could assume the role now if it was vacated)?
 Will they be ready soon (within the next one to three years)?
 Or will it take some time to prepare them for future opportunities (will take three-plus years to develop towards the role)?

 Formally documenting your succession is essential in helping you understand who you need to develop to get ready in case someone vacates their role.